ARTICLE

 2.definite article: the

-The definite article the is the most frequent word in English.
+the most frequent word in English.

-We use the definite article in front of a noun when we believe the hearer/reader knows exactly what we are referring to.
+We use the definite article in front of a noun when we believe the hearer/reader

 • because there is only one: